Kids who exercise

 Improve their school attendance and enhance their academic performance.

-- Participating in regular physical activity may prevent the development of many chronic diseases, including heart disease, diabetes, obesity, and hypertension.
+Prevent the development of chronic diseases, including heart disease, diabetes, obesity, and hypertension.

-- Exercise helps improve motor coordination and enhances the development of various motor performance skills.
+Have improved motor coordination and enhanced development of various motor performance skills.

 Exercise makes your heart happy.
 Your heart is a muscle.
 It’s the engine of the human body as it pumps blood to the entire body.
 Kids can help their heart become stronger through aerobic exercise.
 When you give your heart an aerobic workout on a regular basis, it will function at peak efficiency.